Here's some information about wildlife rehabilitation to help you decide if you would like to become involved.

 Although some of our customers can be real animals, you'll find wildlife people friendly and welcoming.
 The work is always interesting, often surprising and continually rewarding.

-The starting point for anyone interested in becoming involved in wildlife care is to begin volunteering with a wildlife rehabilitation group, after which you should consider attending one of DEC's quarterly Basic Wildlife Rehabilitation Courses.
+The starting point for anyone interested in becoming involved in wildlife care is to begin volunteering with a wildlife rehabilitation group, after which you should consider attending one of DBCA's Parks and Wildlife Service’s quarterly Basic Wildlife Rehabilitation Courses.

-If you'd like more information, or to discuss your options, please contact us
+If you'd like more information, or would like to discuss your options, please contact us